 A. Sutherland - AncientPages.com - Three huge Viking swords tower over Hafrsfjord just outside Stavanger, Norway.
 This extraordinary artwork - Sverd I Fjell (Swords in Rock) was created to commemorate Norway's unification as a single kingdom in 872.

 The three swords are more than just a tourist attraction.
 The monument is of great historical importance.
 The memorial was made by Friz Røed (1928-2002) and unveiled by King Olav in 1983.

 Sverd i Fjell – Stavanger's impressive Viking monument.
 Image source.

 It commemorates the Battle of Hafrsfjord in 872.
 It was at this place that Harald Fairhair (Norwegian: Harald Hårfagre) fought a battle that united Norway into one kingdom in 872 AD.

 King Harald Fairhair - First King Of Norway

 Harald Fairhair reigned from c.
 872 to 930 and is today recognized as the first King of Norway.

-The King’s sons, Eric Bloodaxe and Haakon the Good, succeeded Harald to become kings after his death.
+The King's sons, Eric Bloodaxe and Haakon the Good, succeeded Harald in becoming kings after his death.

-When we look at the three swords in rock, we should not forget that they also represent peace, unity and freedom.
+When we look at the three swords in the rock, we should not forget that they represent peace, unity, and freedom.